 The Gateway of India cost Rs 24 lakh back in 1924.
 The gateway is a brilliant example of the Indo-Saracenic style i.e. amalgamation of Indian and Islamic architecture.

 Fun Fact: On February 28, 1948, the First Battalion of the Somerset Light Infantry walked past the gateway signifying the end of British rule in India.

-Take a vacation to Mumbai with the best travel offers and save on your expenses.
+Take a vacation to Mumbai with the best Offers and coupons for Happyeasygo and save on your expenses.

 3. Bandra-Worli Sea Link